 What happens if I miss a dose (Visudyne)?

-Since verteporfin is given by a healthcare professional only in preparation for laser light treatment, you will not be on a dosing schedule.
+Since verteporfin is given by a healthcare professional only in preparation for laser light treatment, you will not be on a frequent dosing schedule.

 What happens if I overdose (Visudyne)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid after I receive verteporfin (Visudyne)?